 Managing data deletion, destruction and anonymisation

 Clearing out personal data your business no longer needs is a really simple concept, but in practice it can be rather tricky to achieve!
-It throws up key considerations such as whether to anonymise and how to make sure its deleted or securely destroyed.
+It throws up key considerations such as whether to anonymise or how to make sure its deleted or securely destroyed.
+Let’s take a look at the key considerations and how to implement a robust plan.

-Data retention and schedule
+Data retention requirements and risks

+To manage this legal obligation successfully, you’ll need to start with an up-to-date data retention policy and schedule.
 These should clearly identify which types of personal data your business processes, for what purposes, how long each should typically be kept and under what circumstances you might need to hold it for longer.

-Steps to take when the retention period is reached
+5 Key steps when the retention period is reached

 1. Identify the relevant records which have reached their retention period